-The Service/Warrants Division are both currently under the supervision of Sergeant Anthony Craig.
+The Service/Warrants Division are both currently under the supervision of Lieutenant Anthony Craig.
 The Jefferson County Sheriff’s Office Warrants Division maintains and executes criminal arrest warrants.
-The Warrants Division is relied upon to have these records readily available for warrant confirmations, executions and court recalls by processing and entering documents into the Jefferson County Sheriff’s Office Warrant database, as well as the Arkansas and National Crime information Centers (ACIC/NCIC) -- 24-hours a day, 365-days a year.
+The Warrants Division is relied upon to have these records readily available for warrant confirmations, executions and court recalls by processing and entering documents into the Jefferson County Sheriff’s Office Warrant database, as well as the Arkansas and National Crime Information Centers (ACIC/NCIC) -- 24-hours a day, 365-days a year.

 The Service Division is a state mandated service of the sheriff's office.
 Its purpose and function is to serve and execute the various legal processes issued not only by and for the several non-criminal courts of the state and its subdivisions, but also for the legal community and the general public.
 Departmental and divisional policies and procedures are consistent with Arkansas State and court case law.
 These policies are designed and developed to ensure the accurate, expeditious, and judicious service and execution of all matters relating to civil process which includes the Civil Practice Law and Rules (CPLR), Judiciary Law, Real Property Actions and Proceedings Law (RPAPL), Family Court Act (FCA), etc.

 The Service Division is also responsible for receiving, maintaining, and tracking all civil process that comes to the Sheriff's Office.
 These include Orders of Protection, Summonses, Subpoenas, Eviction Notices, and various Writs.
 This position also deals with felony arrest warrants from Circuit Court and maintains the Sheriff's Fee Account.
-In addition, she assists with receptionist and telephone operator responsibilities in the Administration Offices.

 Deputy Sheriffs are public officers entrusted to perform specific duties that contribute to the administration of justice.
 The purpose of service of civil process is to give notice to a defendant of the commencement of a legal action or a proceeding.
 Although any private citizen over 18 years of age can serve process if they are not party to the action, Sheriff's Offices are asked to serve process because of their traditionally good record keeping practices and professional service.